-Homemade fresh Masa for Tamales is fluffy and full of corn flavor.
-With this easy to follow recipe and video, you can make the Best Authentic Mexican Tamales.
+Fresh Masa for Tamales is light and fluffy and full of corn flavor.
+With this easy to follow recipe and video, you can make the Best Authentic Mexican Tamales at home!

 Fresh masa IS NOT Masa Harina.
-Masa Harina is a dried corn flour that can be purchased in a bag on the grocery store shelf with the other flours.
-You can make tamales out of that but, this post is about FRESH MASA.
+Masa Harina is a dried corn flour that comes in a bag on the same grocery store shelf as the other types of flours.

 Do not buy masa harina for this recipe.

 - First, you will need to make a fun trip to your local Latin market or grocery store that has a full service Latin food section.

-- Next, locate the refrigerated section of the store or the area of the store where they are making fresh tortillas, the bags of masa will be in one of those areas.
+- Next, locate the refrigerated section of the store, the produce section or the area of the store where they are making fresh tortillas.
+The bags of masa will be in one of those areas.

-- If the label on the bag is in Spanish, it will say "masa sin preparar para tamales.”
-It is translated as “masa (dough) sin (without) preparar (preparing) para (for) tamales."
-In other words it is PLAIN ground nixtamal dough for tamales, NOT tortillas.
+- If the label on the bag is in Spanish, it will say "masa sin preparar para tamales" which means "masa (dough) sin (without) preparar (preparing) para (for) tamales."
+In other words, this is PLAIN ground nixtamal dough.

 - DO NOT buy prepared masa that already has lard, chicken stock, salt etc... mixed into it for this recipe.

-Now that you have the correct dough, you will only need 5 ingredients for the best masa ever!
+Now that you have the correct dough, you only need 5 ingredients to make the best masa ever!

 - Lard or a lard substitute.
 Authentic Mexican Tamales are made with real lard and that is the recipe my family and friends love.
 This recipe is made with real lard.
-Buy the lard at the Latin Market while you are there.
+Buy the lard at the Latin Market or any grocery store.
 You should be able to find it at your favorite grocery store.
 We use Morrell Snow Cap Lard.
-This recipe is formulated for a lard product like Morrell Snow Cap Lard and other shelf stable lards.
-Lard sold in the butcher section are not as firm and the recipe may need to be adjusted for them.
+This masa recipe is for Morrell Snow Cap Lard and other shelf stable lards.
+Lard sold in the butcher section is not as firm as shelf stable lard and you will need to adjust the recipe for it.

-- Broth - We use the delicious cooking liquid created when cooking the tamale meat.
-If you are using a rotisserie chicken or prepared meat, you can use canned beef, pork, chicken or vegetable stock instead.
+- Broth - I use the delicious liquid created while cooking the tamale meat.
+If you are using a rotisserie chicken or prepared meat, you can use canned beef, pork, chicken or vegetable stock, instead.

 - Salt- be sure to add the salt for flavorful tamales.

-- Baking Powder- Shhhh.... it's a family secret for light, fluffy masa for tamales.
+- Baking Powder- Shhhh.... it's the secret for light, fluffy masa for tamales.

 How to Make Fluffy Masa for Tamales (Masa Para Tamales)

-- First, place the lard in a large mixing bowl or bowl of a stand mixer and whip the lard until smooth and creamy.
+- Spoon the lard into a large mixing bowl and beat until smooth and fluffy.

 - Add the some of the masa (corn dough) a little at a time by taking golf ball sized bits of masa and dropping them evenly around the lard or dropping them in one at a time if using a stand mixer.

-- Then, sprinkle salt and baking powder evenly over the masa mixture and blend in well.
+- Second, sprinkle salt and baking powder evenly over the masa mixture and blend in well.

-- Add the remaining masa a little at a time and beat until light and fluffy.
+- Next, add the remaining masa ( a little at a time) and beat until it is light and fluffy.
 The texture should be similar to cake batter.

 - Test the "fluffiness" by dropping a small, teaspoonful size of the finished masa for tamales into a glass of water to see if it floats.
 If the masa floats, great!
-You are finished!
+You are ready to go!
 If it does not float, beat the mixture longer and test again.
-If your masa for tamales still does not float, beat in a little more lard and test again.
-Your masa is fluffiest when it floats in the water.
+If masa does not float, add more lard and beat again and test again.
+Your masa is fluffy when it floats in water.

-Disclosure: I participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to allow me to earn fees by linking to Amazon.com and other affiliated sites.
+Disclosure: I participate in the Amazon Services LLC Associates Program.
+Affiliate advertising programs are designed to allow me to earn small commission by linking to Amazon.com and other affiliated sites.
 Thank you for supporting this website by using these links to connect with Amazon.
-These small fees make it possible to share the flavors of the Southwest with you.
+These small commissions make it possible to share the flavors of the Southwest with you for free.

 - 5 teaspoons baking powder